bayoen/bayoen-star-exe/README.md

 # English Instruction
 ## bayoen-star-exe
 '**bayoen-star**' is a sub-module for counting stars of Puyo Puyo Tetris bayeon project.
+Currently, it will only operate normally in '**Versus**' game mode.
+Let us develop it to work in other modes.
 For questions and suggestions, please visit [[Discord](https://discord.gg/rxW5UKx)] and find **'SemiR4in'**.
 The development and testing environment is Windows 10 (.Net Framework 4.5).